liamhays/alum/README.md

 and used it automatically.

-Sometimes, after a file has been transferred to the calculator, the rightmost "data transfer" annunciator will stay on.
-I don't know why this is and it appears to be harmless.
+Sometimes, after a file has been transferred to the calculator, the rightmost "data transfer" annunciator will stay on while the XModem server is still running.
+I don't know why this happens, and it appears to be harmless.

+## Kermit transfers
+The `ksend` command sends files to a Kermit server or `RECV` command on the calculator.
+To use `RECV`, run the calculator command **before** you run Alum.

+The `kget` command receives files from either a `SEND` command or the `ARCHIVE` command, if it given an `:IO:<name>` argument. `kget` does **not** talk to a Kermit server, to maintain compatibility with `ARCHIVE`.
+To use `kget`, run Alum and then start the transfer on the calculator.

 ## Extra transfer features
 To finish or close any server after a transfer, pass the `-f` flag to